1. Will I receive a tax deduction for my piano donation?

 Each piano submission is given careful consideration.
 The photos of both the interior and exterior of the piano that you provide help us to determine the condition of your piano.
 The more photos and information you provide the better.
 However, sometimes it is not possible to determine the piano’s condition from photos alone, and it may be necessary to schedule an in-person inspection with a piano technician to determine the actual condition of the piano.

-Please note that pianos age much like automobiles, and in many cases, we are unable to accept pianos that are older than 30-40 years.
+* Please note: Pianos age much like automobiles, and in many cases, we are unable to accept pianos that are older than 30 years.
+However, there are always exceptions and we are always happy to look at any piano photos you care to submit.

 7. Who will pick-up my piano?